Brian Kelly (American football coach): 2010 season

-In 2010, Kelly beat Purdue 23–12 in his first game at Notre Dame but lost to Michigan 28–24 the following week and then the following week on a fake field goal in overtime against Michigan State 34–31.
-His team lost again at home against Stanford before beating Boston College to put the Irish at 2–3.
+In 2010, Kelly beat Purdue 23–12 in his first game at Notre Dame but lost to Michigan 28–24 the following week.
+In the following game, they lost on a fake field goal in overtime against Michigan State 34–31.
+His team lost again at home against #16 Stanford before beating Boston College to put the Irish at 2–3.
 On October 9, Kelly led the Fighting Irish to a 23–17 win over Pitt, snapping Notre Dame's 2-game losing streak to the Panthers taking the Irish to a 3–3 record on the season.

 In late October, Declan Sullivan, a student videographer, was killed during practice when the hydraulic lift he was using collapsed due to high winds.
 Kelly acknowledged it was his decision to hold practice outdoors that day.
 The University was fined $77,500 by the Indiana Occupational Health and Safety Administration for safety violations related to the incident.

 Kelly led Notre Dame to a 44–20 win over Western Michigan to extend the Irish's winning streak to three games.
 The next week they faced Navy, losing 35–17 to drop to 4–4 overall.

 When the Irish faced Tulsa, they were upset 28–27.
-They sent out second string QB Tommy Rees who threw an interception with 30 seconds left in the game as the Irish had driven to the Tulsa 28-yard line and a potential game-winning field goal attempt.
-Two weeks later Notre Dame played against No. 14 Utah, who was heavily favored.
-Utah was leading 3–0 early, but a special teams touchdown after a deflected punt and three Rees TD passes lifted the Notre Dame lead to 28–3.
+They sent out second-string quarterback Tommy Rees who threw an interception with 30 seconds left in the game as the Irish had driven to the Tulsa 28-yard line and a potential game-winning field goal attempt.
+Two weeks later Notre Dame played against No. 15 Utah, who was heavily favored.
+Utah was leading 3–0 early, but a special teams touchdown after a deflected punt and three Rees touchdown passes lifted the Notre Dame lead to 28–3.
 The victory over Utah gave Kelly a 5–5 record.
 Notre Dame followed that win up with a 27–3 victory over Army to make Kelly and the Fighting Irish bowl eligible.
 In the final game of the season, Notre Dame snapped an 8-game losing streak against its rival USC, winning 20–16 due to a strong defensive display, despite four turnovers by the Fighting Irish's offense.
 Kelly's first Fighting Irish team was invited to play in the Sun Bowl, where they beat Miami 33–17.